dokku/dokku/docs/deployment/application-deployment.md

 ### Deploy the app

+> [!WARNING]
-> Warning: Your app should respect the `PORT` environment variable, otherwise it may not respond to web requests.
+> Your app should respect the `PORT` environment variable, otherwise it may not respond to web requests.
 You can find more information in the [port management documentation](/docs/networking/port-management.md).**

 Now you can deploy the `ruby-getting-started` app to your Dokku server.
 All you have to do is add a remote to name the app.
 Applications are created on-the-fly on the Dokku server.